Asveora/rich-deployment/README.md

 Check the GET-HELP.txt file or the GET-HELP.md file!
 Whichever one suits your taste! :)

-# How do I clone this repo and begin contributing to Asveora?
+# How do I begin contributing to Asveora?

 *Contribution guidelines will be coming at some point!*